Skip to main content

 Alina Urriola, MD, MPH

-Dr. Urriola’s career in family medicine reflects her passion for health restoration, maintenance, and promotion while addressing clinical and social risk factors for disease and injury.
-She has provided care in the Puget Sound region since 1998 and currently is the lead clinician at Vera Sandpoint, an advanced primary care practice where she is committed to excellent compassionate care that is tailored to each patient’s conditions, values, traditions, and beliefs.
+Dr. Urriola’s career in Family Medicine reflects her passion for health restoration, maintenance and promotion while addressing clinical and social risk factors for disease and injury.
+She has provided care in the Puget Sound since 1998 and currently is the lead provider at Vera Sandpoint, an advanced primary care practice where she is committed to excellent compassionate care that is tailored to each patient’s conditions, values, traditions, and beliefs.
 Dr. Urriola believes in the power of patients setting health goals and being their own agents of care and healing.
 She is responsible for her clinic’s quality metrics and population health.
-In addition to her practice, she provides care at Lahai Health, a volunteer-based health care organization caring for the underserved in the Puget Sound region, serves on the board of trustees of Bastyr University, and is a faculty member at the Elson S. Floyd College of Medicine at Washington State University.
-Dr. Urriola graduated from medical school in Brazil and trained in family medicine in her native Panama.
-She subsequently completed residency in family medicine and in preventive medicine/public health in St. Louis, Missouri.
+In addition to her practice, she provides care at Lahai Health, a volunteer-based health care organization caring for the underserved in the Puget Sound, serves in the board of trustees of Bastyr University, and is a faculty member at the Elson S. Floyd College of Medicine.
+Dra.
+Alina graduated from medical school in Brazil and trained in Family Medicine in her native Panama.
+She subsequently completed residency in Family Medicine and in Preventive Medicine/Public Health in Saint Louis Missouri.
 She is board certified in family medicine, preventive medicine, and lifestyle medicine.
-Her exposure to a wide variety of settings and demographics has sparked her interest in the factors that determine health, illness, and health-seeking behaviors.
-Dr. Urriola's personal interests include painting, gardening, cooking, fitness, following her husband’s band, hiking, and traveling.
+Her exposure to a wide variety of settings and demographics has sparked her interest in the factors that determine health, illness, and health seeking behaviors.
+Alina’s personal interests include painting, gardening, cooking, fitness, following her husband’s band, hiking, and traveling.

 WSMA Latinx Section Informational Webinar